 Keep one thing in mind: the USCIS adjudicator reviewing your case is a legal officer, not a coder.
 They don’t know how PyTorch, TensorFlow, or deep neural networks operate.
 If your petition is full of heavy programming jargon, it will likely trigger an RFE simply because the officer didn’t understand what you actually do.

-The expert letter acts as a translator.
+The expert letter acts as a bridge.
 It takes your complex data architecture and breaks it down into plain English, making it incredibly easy for a non-technical officer to recognize your value.

 Section 3: National Importance of the Work (one to one and a half pages)